akbir/akbir.github.io/_posts/2018-08-09-Intro's to AI - Representation Learning with Word2Vec.md

 Computers need some way to represent a word.
 In particular Neural Networks (which do most of the work), need continuous representations.
 Think of continuous as meaning “not in chunks”, if something is *continuous* then there are no gaps between any two points (e.g in the flow of water).
 On the otherhand words are *discrete*, they literally are separate tokens, and between things like “cat” and “dog” there is no intermediate concept.

 Linguists had a theory dubbed the [“distributional hypothesis”](https://en.wikipedia.org/wiki/Distributional_semantics#Distributional_hypothesis) which suggested that words are defined by the company that they keep.
 If I remove a _____ from a sentence, you can guess what it is (in this case ‘word’).
-A group of [computer scientists] (https://arxiv.org/pdf/1310.4546.pdf), decided to train neural networks to play this game, and at the same time allowed the network to modify the vector representation of the words In order to succeed.
+A group of [computer scientists] (https://arxiv.org/pdf/1310.4546.pdf), decided to train neural networks to play this game, and at the same time allowed the network to modify the vector representation of the words in order to succeed.

-So, the neural network is fed a sentence from a text such as “The cat sat on the” and told the answer should be “mat”.
+So, the neural network is fed a sentence from a text such as “the cat sat on the” and told the answer should be “mat”.
 The network first changes each word into *one-hot* vectors.
 This type of vector is a form of index, and is filled with N zeros, where N is the number of words in the entire vocabulary.
 The zero which corresponds to the desired word is flipped to a one.
-So, if my entire vocabulary was 3 words long and the sentence is “The cat sat” the one-hot vectors are:
+So, if my entire vocabulary was 3 words long and the sentence is “the cat sat” the one-hot vectors are:

 <img src="https://latex.codecogs.com/gif.latex?\dpi{120}&space;\bg_white&space;\large&space;\text{the}&space;&=&space;\begin{bmatrix}&space;0&space;\\&space;0&space;\\&space;1&space;\end{bmatrix},&space;\text{&space;cat}&space;&=&space;\begin{bmatrix}&space;0&space;\\&space;1&space;\\&space;0&space;\end{bmatrix}&space;\text{&space;sat}&space;&=&space;\begin{bmatrix}&space;1&space;\\&space;0&space;\\&space;0&space;\end{bmatrix}," title="\large \text{the} &= \begin{bmatrix} 0 \\ 0 \\ 1 \end{bmatrix}, \text{ cat} &= \begin{bmatrix} 0 \\ 1 \\ 0 \end{bmatrix} \text{ sat} &= \begin{bmatrix} 1 \\ 0 \\ 0 \end{bmatrix}," />